Explainability and Graph Learning from Social Interactions: Introduction

 In this work, we aim at revealing the underlying influence pattern over a social learning network.
 By doing so, we discover the influences that drive opinion formation in the network and identify the most significant trajectories for information propagation as well as the most relevant nodes.
-We will propose techniques that enable the designer to address useful questions related to explainability and interpretability~\cite{baehrens2010explain, adadi2018peeking, gilpin2018explaining, BARREDOARRIETA202082} over graphs.
+We propose techniques that enable the designer to address useful questions related to explainability and interpretability~\cite{baehrens2010explain, adadi2018peeking, gilpin2018explaining, BARREDOARRIETA202082} over graphs.

 The explainability problem is relevant for multi-agent networks and it has been receiving increased attention~\cite{heuillet2022collective, ohana2021explainable, 9355456}.
 While cooperation is beneficial over such networks, leading to more stable performance, it nevertheless makes interpretability of the results more challenging especially when the underlying topology is unknown to the observer.
 It therefore becomes critical to learn which agents contribute to learning the most and to estimate how agents influence each other.
-For example, in multi-agent reinforcement learning, we might be interested in regularizing pairwise influences~\cite{wang2019influence} during the exploration stage, which requires that we discover the underlying interactions.
 Motivated by these considerations, in this work we examine the problem of explainability over graphs driven by social interactions.
+While we focus on social learning as a model for social interactions in this work, some of the ideas and results can be extended to other settings, such as estimation, optimization, or multi-agent reinforcement learning~\cite{vlaski22, wang2019influence, Sayed_2014, Sayed_2023}.

-To do so, we will first study the inverse problem.
-Given the evolution of beliefs by interacting agents, the objective is to identify the relative influence between pairs of agents, as determined by the graph topology, which is unknown.
+While the effect of observations in (non-)Bayesian inference is fairly well-understood, the effect of the network on decision making is less understood.
+Even more, the topology itself is generally unknown.
+Full understanding and, hence, interpretability of the social network's decision requires learning the graph topology as a key step.
 For this purpose, we will devise an online algorithm for recovering the weights over the edges that determine the graph.
 In the context of social learning, recovering the graph helps provide important insight into the decision-making process.